-Proportion of women living with HIV screened for cervical cancer
+Number of women living with HIV who were screened for cervical cancer using any screening test

-Number of women living with HIV 30−49 years old who report ever having had a screening test for cervical cancer using any of these methods: VIA, Pap smear and HPV test.
+Number of women living with HIV who had a screening test for cervical cancer using any screening test

 The number is generated by counting the number of women living with HIV among all women who were screened for cervical cancer in the last 12 months, using cervical cancer programme screening and/or HIV programme data as the source.

 Each individual should only be counted once within the reporting period.
 If a second triage test or a follow-up test was performed as part of the screening strategy, that individual should only be counted once.

 - Age (15-29, 20-24, 25-29, 30–49, 50+ years).

 - People who were screened for the first time in their lives.

 Since the screening interval between tests depends on the test used, the number of women screened may vary from year to year.